- To develop an interest in exploring human behaviour and social issues through an economic perspective;

 - To enhance their general intellectual capacity for life-long learning, through developing their capacities in economic analysis, so that they possess the skills necessary for reasoning about issues and making rational choices; and;

 - To participate as informed and responsible citizens in the decision-making processes of a modern democratic society.

 Junior Form Economics

-Junior Form Economics is one the six strands of the PSHE Key Learning Areas, namely the strand of Resources and Economic Activities.
+Junior Form Economics is one of the six strands of the PSHE Key Learning Areas, namely the strand of Resources and Economic Activities.
 It covers the

 - Use of resources